Country Life for City Folk

 Bringing 'Lost Sheep' Back to the Fold

 The huge Convent provided shelter for orphans, the infirm and the sick.
-At one time there were as many as a thousand inhabitants within its walls, most of whom dined on produce grown here. the penitents operated a commercial laundry, which provided cash for convent purchases.
+At one time there were as many as a thousand inhabitants within its walls, most of whom dined on produce grown on the properties.
+The penitents operated a commercial laundry, which provided income for Convent purchases.

-Because of the risk of flooding, the river flats were only used to graze cattle and grow lucerne and maize. the main pathway to the grazing paddocks, known as 'the laneway' was laid out by 1880.
-Our barn was built in the early 1900s.
+Because of the risk of flooding, the river flats were only used to graze cattle and grow lucerne and maize.
+The main pathway to the grazing paddocks, known as 'the laneway' was laid out by 1880.
+The Farm barn was built in the early 1900s.

 Reform to the Reforming of Children